epradojr/epradojr/README.md

 # <b>Hello, friend!</b> 👋

 My name is Edel but I go by Eddie.
 I'm a father, husband, and data scientist!
-I am from the IL, USA and currently working on honing my machine learning skills and keeping up on latest data news.
+I am from the IL, USA and currently working on honing my machine learning skills and keeping up on latest data trends.

 ### <b>Professional Background:</b>